uholeschak/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 Up to 50mA can be drawn from this pin to power external logic if required.
 This pin can also be used to supply the VCCIO pin.

 # Atmel PB4 overvoltage problem
-OBD pin 1 go to R6 1K and then the Atmega PB4, in paralell with this is R5 47K to ground.
+OBD pin 1 go to R6 1K and then the Atmega PB4, in parallel with this is R5 47K to ground.
 This creates a voltage divider that reduces the 12V to 11.75V, the absolute maximum rating is 5.5V for the Atmega.
 A possible solution is to move the 47K resistor to R6 and then replaced R5 with a 18K resistor.